jpotts18/mean-stack-relational/README.md

 - Demonstrate how to use Sequelize to query a single table and to accomplish a join.

 ## Additions
-- Demonstrate testing for express routes and javascript classes using mocha, sinon and proxyquire and more
+- Demonstrate testing for Express routes and javascript classes using Mocha, Sinon, Proxyquire and more
-- Demonstrate persistent sessions across grunt reboots and server restarts via a session store: e.g. express mysql session or redis
+- Demonstrate persistent sessions across grunt reboots and server restarts via a session store: e.g. express-mysql-session or redis store
 - Demonstrate proper logging via winston
 - Demonstrating modularity by using javascript classes for complex backend functionality
 - Yeoman generator to compete with MEAN

-# Troubleshooting
+# Troubleshooting and Contact

-During install some of you may encounter some issues feel free to contact me (jpotts18), via the repository issue tracker or the links provided below.
-I am also available on twitter [@jpotts18](http://twitter.com/jpotts18).
+During install some of you may encounter some issues feel free to contact me (jpotts18) or the co-contributor (chaudhry-junaid), via the repository issue tracker or the links provided below.
+I am also available on twitter at [@jpotts18](http://twitter.com/jpotts18) and Junaid at [@chjunaidanwar](http://twitter.com/chjunaidanwar).